 Just before its dissolution, the USSR was home to nearly 300 million people, making it the third largest country by population at the time.
 Yet very little is documented about the daily life of its many citizens.
 What articles there are on the topic often portray a rather biased picture.
-We attempted to present a more accurate picture ordinary life in the Soviet Union based on answers we got on Quora from former citizens.
+We attempted to present a more accurate picture ordinary life in the Soviet Union based on answers we got from former citizens through Quora.

-In direct contrast, the party nomenklatura was granted better and bigger personal flats by the state from the start .
-For some higher ups, even a state granted Dacha could be expected, which was a seasonal second home.
+In direct contrast, the party nomenklatura was granted better and bigger personal flats by the State from the get-go.
+For some higher-ups, even a state granted Dacha could be expected, which was a seasonal second home.
 Education and position also played a huge factor in what type of house you were granted.
 The more educated you were and the more important your job was, the bigger the house the State gave you.
-You couldn’t buy houses, though.
+You couldn’t buy houses yourself, however.

 However, if you wanted to seek out an independent living, you were in tough luck.
 Starting one’s own business was illegal.
 Any independent activity was likely to draw the attention of the KGB and possibly get you in trouble.

 Queuing was an everyday aspect of Soviet life.
 If you wanted to visit McDonald’s, see the statue of old comrade Lenin or even wanted to buy groceries, you got in a queue.
 Of course, there were also “special queues” that got you through faster if you were important.
 In case you hated queued, you had to become well acquitted with the salesperson, who then would set a certain amount aside for you daily.